• Skip to primary navigation

 They all have a distinct flavor and can be used to add depth and flavor to dishes.

-Cinnamon has a warm, sweet taste that is perfect for baked goods.
+Cinnamon has a warm, sweet taste that is perfect for baked goods - or explore ground cinnamon swap options when a different pantry staple is needed.

-Nutmeg is slightly earthy and musky, making it a great addition to savory dishes.
+Nutmeg is slightly earthy and musky, making it a good addition to savory dishes.

 Cloves have a strong, pungent flavor that is often used in Indian cuisine.